 2. Stuff to Sell

 Some items retain value well or even gain value due to nostalgia or limited availability.
-We don’t recommend trying to sell everything you don’t need, but pick and choose the items that may earn $100+ on Craigslist, Ebay, or a Private Facebook Group.
-Anything much les than that is hardly worth the effort and hassle to sell.
+We don’t recommend trying to sell everything you don’t need but pick and choose the items that may earn $100+ on Craigslist, eBay, or a Private Facebook Group.
+Anything much less than that is hardly worth the effort and hassle to sell.

 3. Stuff to Keep

 Now that you’ve donated and sold all the items you don’t truly love or need anymore, your move will be less expensive and much easier to manage.

 The only way to manage a move is to document your plan/checklist.

 Whether it’s a Word document, handwritten legal pad, or use an app like Trello or Evernote, the key is to make a plan and have a place to document all the details to free yourself from having to remember everything.

 – Key Dates & Account Numbers

 If you have children or pets, get a sitter for moving day to help watch them to minimize the chaos in their life and be sure they are safe.

 Get a variety of box sizes, so that small items don’t get jumbled around in the move or come loose in boxes that are too large.
 Stock up on lots of boxes, whether from U-Haul, Uline, Home Depot, Craigslist; it’s almost impossible to have too many boxes.